Search KWIC Concordance

 Generating a Concordance for a Document

 To create a concordance for a document, first open the file by clicking on the Input file button and navigate to the desired folder and file.
+Optionally specify a folder and file name for the concordance file to be created.
+Whether or not a concordance file is specified, the concordance will be displayed in the textbox (up to the capacity of the textbox).
 Adjust the settings (if needed).

 Context size is the number of words preceding and following the keyword in context.
 Possible values are 0 through 9.
 If 0 then only the word (optionally with its frequency of occurrence) is shown.